 In the world of data, it is not wise to jump on a problem at hand as soon as we get the data.
 We need to work on it a little before we can do that.
 It is like taking part in a racing event.
 We first understand the car we are driving, get comfortable driving it and then the circuit where we will be racing.
-We always try to be very clear about these two things before we start the race.
-This helps us to give our best to the race.
+We always try to be very clear about these two things before we start the race, this will help us to give our best to the race.
 Similarly, once we get the data we should not directly jump into getting the end result.
 We should first try to be very comfortable with the data, know the data, get some interesting insights out of it and then remove some roadblocks which will be present in our data before moving to get our result.

 This very first phase and the foundation step where we get to know and understand the data is called Exploratory Data Analysis.
-Normally when we look at the countless number of data points in our dataset it is very difficult to make sense of the data.
+Normally when we look at the countless number of data points in our it is very difficult to make sense of the data.
 EDA helps us to make sense of data.

 - Listing the outliers and anomalies in our data